speedwar/se-app/README.md

 SeCard.style.js
 ```

-## Feedback
+## Comment

-I used `create-react-app3` to start and finish the project quickly without spending too much time for doing Webpack4 configuration.
+I used `create-react-app3` to start and finish this project quickly without spending too much time for doing Webpack4 configuration.

-Migrating reactjs app from Sass to styled-components seems daunting, but with a couple right tooling, it can work very well.
+Migrating reactjs app from SASS to styled-components seems daunting, but with a couple right tooling, it can work very well.
+Unbelievably **styled-components** works pretty with React Context API.
+Now I'm starting to love styled-components!

 ### Theme

-ThemeContext is used for global theme.
+Reaect Context API is used for global theme.
-Use useContext to access the current theme outside of styled components with React Hooks.
+Click **Toggle Theme** button to switch theme between light and dark.

 ### Unit testing

-Obviously used Jest Testing Framework.
-Simply run `npm test` to test components
+Used Jest Testing Framework.
+Simply run `npm test` to test components.
-I wrote props checking and styles checking cases for testing.
+run `npm run test:update` to update snapshots.
-Test must be passed to initialise `npm build`
+Test must be passed to initialise `npm build`.

 ### improvements